-Please Note: The Leadership Development Committee is accepting applications for member representatives to serve on the Board of Directors and the Advisory Council.
-The deadline for submitting an application is Wednesday, May 31, 2017.
+Please Note: The Leadership Development Committee is accepting applications for member representatives to serve on the Board of Directors and/or the Advisory Council.
+The deadline for submissions has been extended to June 16th, 2017.

 Representatives of DCAT member companies are encouraged to participate on DCAT volunteer committees and task forces.
 Before applying for any volunteer position, please review the standing committee descriptions here, as well as the information found in this section.

 While every application is appreciated, committees often must limit their size in order to assure they can operate efficiently.
 As for task forces of a particular committee, please keep in mind that committees can reach out to volunteers at any time.
 Formation of task forces are based on projects and specific needs, and therefore, there isn’t any set schedule.
 If you apply to participate in a task force, please be patient.
 It’s terrific for a standing committee to know there are willing volunteers when they need them.
 If you are uncertain of your time commitment, you are always invited to be part of our Industry Volunteer Community as described below.

 Standing Committees are charged with identifying needs of the members, managing initiatives, marketing, coordinating volunteers and other activities.
 Members of these committees undertake assignments on a long-term basis, which enables them to bring continuity to their projects.
 Responsibilities include a time commitment to committee meetings and/or conference calls usually 8-10 times per year as well as emails and specific assignments.